Tarch1/UNI/README.md

     Blur my Shell - Dynamic Panel Transparency - Sound IO Device Chooser - Unite

+Icons and cursor theme

+    Extract from secondary drive in /OS/Linux/ the theme inside /home/tarch1/.local/share/icons

 TROUBLESHOOTIG

 If gnome on wayland not start's on machine's with hybrid gpu setup comment